Delicious Nut Pudding

-Bambara nut, popularly called okpa in Nigeria, is eaten in two ways.
+Bambara nut, known as "okpa" in Nigeria, is eaten in two ways.
 One way is to boil the nuts in the pods—the same way that peanuts/groundnuts are boiled—and eat them that way.
 The second way is to remove the shells, grind the nuts and use them to make a pudding.

 Okpa is rich in protein, so it's a healthy meal.
 The heavy nature of the pudding also makes it filling especially when paired with a drink.